ClaytonSiby/Apple-webpage-clone/README.md

 # Apple Clone Project

-> This project is a replicate of the old version of apple's website webpage.
-It's built as a curriculum project for Microverse.
-The site is not responsive, it is just for design learning.
+> This project is a replica of the old version of apple's webpage.
+It is inspired by Microverse.inc.
+The site is not responsive, it is just for design learning purposes.

 ![screenshot](images/app_screenshot.png)